Flex Perpetuals (FDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Flex Perpetuals Historical Price

-According to the latest data gathered on Flex Perpetuals live price page, the current price of Flex Perpetuals is 2.46USD.
-The circulating supply of Flex Perpetuals(FDX) is 569.69K FDX , giving it a market capitalization of $1.40M.
+According to the latest data gathered on Flex Perpetuals live price page, the current price of Flex Perpetuals is 2.4USD.
+The circulating supply of Flex Perpetuals(FDX) is 569.69K FDX , giving it a market capitalization of $1.37M.

 How Does Flex Perpetuals (FDX) Price Prediction Module Work?